 In addition to our belief in the importance of trust and transparency, as outlined here and in our policies, we believe in the importance of fundamental privacy protections, constitutional guardrails, and judicial oversight of government data collection and surveillance.

-During this period we received a total of eight requests for information from US law enforcement and governmental entities.
-Of those requests, five were found valid and resulted in the disclosure of Non-content data, two are pending, and one was invalid.
-We have not received any requests for information from, nor have we provided any information to, non-US law enforcement authorities.
+During this period we received a total of 22 requests for information from US law enforcement and governmental entities.
+Of those requests, 18 resulted in the disclosure of Non-content data, and three resulted in the disclosure of content and non-content data.

 |Number of security requests received||0|

 “Content data” Includes user generated data (such as public and private messages, posts, files and DMs).